jkfaris94/bakery-inventory-manager/README.md

 #### Acceptance criteria

 - On the `/ingredients/:ingredientId` page, there should be a button that allows for the ingredient to be deleted.
-  - The button should be disabled in the event that any recipe includes this ingredient.
-A user should not be able to delete an ingredient if it is currently used within a recipe.
-  - Before the ingredient is deleted, a message should appear that asks the user to confirm that they wish to delete the ingredient.
+  - If the ingredient is associated with any recipes, the button should not delete the ingredient but instead show an alert to the user.
+This alert should state that the user must delete the ingredient from recipes before deleting the ingredient.
 - When the ingredient is deleted, that record should be deleted from the database.
 If other records depend on the ingredient (e.g., a row within a join table), those records should be deleted as well.
 - When the ingredient is deleted, the user should be brought to the `/ingredients` page.